Posts

 Image

 In the scope of Potential Flow Theory, specifically in the Vortex Lattice Method (3D; inviscid flow past a shell-body), it has been widely accepted "by default" that flow detachment (and thus, vorticity generation) occurs only from trailing and lateral (wing tips) edges, which seems to be a crude simplification that limits its application range.
-Such an approach avoids that partially or massive flow detachment can be precisely solved (through spatially precise shedding vorticity), since current simplified models consider vorticity embedded on the entire plate, considering a zero vorticity assumption just behind it (no flow perturbation), a more than questionable physical behavior.
-From this approach, even the boundary layer could be treated as a kind of detached flow but "damped" due the fluid viscosity, which exists on the entire surface not only along the external edges! (at low AoAs; viscous regime).
+Such an approach avoids that partial or massive flow detachment can be precisely solved (through spatially precise shedding vorticity), since current simplified models consider vorticity embedded on the entire plate, considering a zero vorticity assumption just behind it (no flow perturbation), a more than questionable physical behavior.
+From this approach, even the boundary layer could be treated as a kind of detached flow but "damped" due to the fluid viscosity, which exists on the entire surface not only along the external edges! (at low AoAs; viscous regime).
 Fig. 1 A hurricane is a kind of vortex.
-Source: https://th.bin
+Source: https://th.bi

-How does the stall mechanism occurs?
+How does the stall mechanism occur?

 Image